coletamburri2112/phys-5070-final-project-tamburri/README.md

  Some pre-existing code is necessary; new steps taken are identified both in the source code and the presentation Jupyter Notebook.

+A Continuous Integration setup with GitHub is unexplored - this is the only part of the project proposal not carried out to completion.
+The error checking and integration tests developed in the Jupyter Notebook are comprehensive for presentation and error checking purposes, and should be sufficient for the purposes here.

 (1) In fl_funcs_proj.py:

 Major working functions for analysis of SDO/EVE 304 Angstrom light curves,